 A: In the event that an aligner is lost or broken, you should immediately inform your doctor.
 Your doctor will probably tell you to start wearing your last set or next set of aligners immediately.
 He or she will possibly order you a new set of aligners to replace the ones you just lost, which should arrive in a few days.
 The key is to not go an extended time without wearing an aligner.

-Q: What if I lose or break an attachment?
+Q: What if I lose or break an aligner’s attachment?

-A: In the event that an attachment is lost or broken, you should immediately contact your doctor.
+A: In the event that one of your aligner’ attachments is lost or broken, you should immediately contact your doctor.

 Dr. Corey Jensen and Brett Moore DDS want you to be completely pleased with your smile design investment.
 If you have additional questions about your Invisalign Aligners Care Instructions after reading this article, please consult with your doctor.

 Download How to Care for Invisalign® Aligners & Proper Use – your print copy of this post.Call the dentists at Smile Design Dentistry for all your family dental care and follow-up needs: 763-537-1238